South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Terrapins outscored opponents by 10.4 points per game last season (scoring 79.1 points per game to rank 11th in college basketball while allowing 68.7 per outing to rank 287th in college basketball) and had a +364 scoring differential overall.
+- The Gamecocks outscored opponents by 28.5 points per game last season (posting 80.3 points per game, seventh in college basketball, and conceding 51.8 per outing, fourth in college basketball) and had a +1057 scoring differential.

+- With 80.0 points per game in SEC matchups, South Carolina posted 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).

+- The Gamecocks put up 84.8 points per game at home last season.
+On the road, they averaged 77.2 points per contest.

-- Maryland conceded 70.1 points per game at home last season, and 65.7 away.
+- South Carolina gave up 46.9 points per game when playing at home last season, compared to 54.2 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.